I'm learning more and more about prayer, simply because I have been desperate to pray.

 1) We should expect to suffer.
 I believe that the Bible teaches that Christians will be present for the times of tribulation at the end of history (not mysteriously "raptured" away).
 This calls for preparation to persevere through times of difficulty and persecution (John 16:33).
 We should expect to suffer, and if we don't end up suffering, we can be exceedingly grateful, but in any case, we should be prepared.
 We must not panic in times of suffering, but hold firm in our faith in God's sovereign power and perfect plan, which He will bring to pass for His glory and our blessed benefit.

-2) God's people are defined by their faith in Christ.
+2) God's people are defined by their faith.
+In case that isn't clear, I'll say it again, in a slightly different way: Faith is the defining attribute of God's people.
 I believe that true believers are The Church, which is also the same as True Israel: those who walk by faith in God.
 There are many who call themselves Israelites who are not people of God by faith.
 There are also many who claim church affiliation who are not people of God by faith.
 The people of God are people who believe that He exists (Hebrews 11:1, 6), that His promises are true (Psalm 145:13), and that the culmination of His promises is found in Christ (2 Corinthians 1:20).
 Whether you have a drop of Jewish blood in your genetics, or you were baptised as a baby, confirmed in a church at age 12, or have your name on a genealogy or a membership roll somewhere, these things are basically immaterial in terms of whether you are counted as one of God's people.
 God's people are defined by their faith (see Romans, especially chapters 2-4 and 9-11, or try Galatians 3:29).

 3) The Holy Spirit is God's manifestation of Himself to us in this age.
 I believe that the age in which we are now living is very likely (although not definitely) the Millennium.
 By that, I mean that we live in a special situation unlike any other past situation in history: we have access to God, fellowship with God, at all times, through the Holy Spirit who is among us and actually dwells inside the bodies and minds of those who have placed their faith in God through Jesus Christ.
 Christ reigns in glory, having overcome the power of evil through His death and resurrection (Ephesians 1:19-23).
 We are somehow, mysteriously, spiritually seated with Jesus in the heavenlies now (Ephesians 2:6).
 We reign with Him right now, in a hard-to-perceive spiritual sense, through the indwelling presence of His Holy Spirit, who anoints our hearts and guarantees our future inheritance (2 Corinthians 1:21-22, Ephesians 1:13-14), while giving us a foretaste of the glory to come (Romans 8:23).
 This may be hard to understand, particularly because it isn't the way many churches have taught it for the past 175-200 years (which is sort of a long time, but not really, when you consider that Jesus lived 2000 years ago).
 However, I believe that the age of the church is the promised age of the Holy Spirit (John 14:15-27, John 16:5-15, Joel 2:28-32, Ezekiel 36:25-27), and quite possibly the Millennium as well.
 It seems to me, that the reign of Christ in the Millennium could be the reign of the Holy Spirit of Christ in the world, through the church (Ephesians 1:22-23), after His victory has been won, but before He has drawn the curtain to close history and bring an end to opportunities for people to receive His great salvation (2 Peter 3:9).